CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 # Backup server for SD Desktop

 For security reasons only the Project Manager can export data from SD Desktop.
 Thus normal SD desktop users can not make backup copiens of the data that they have in SD Desktop.
-This tutorial demonstartes the usage of backup_server.sh process and sd-backup commands that provide a way for SD Users to backup their data to SD Connect.
+This tutorial demonstrates the usage of backup_server.sh process and sd-backup commands that provide a way for SD Users to backup their data to SD Connect.

 ## Installation

 The tools for running backup process are not by default installed in SD Desktop Virtual Machines.
-Thus the firts step is that the Projet manager installs the **SD Backup tool** package using the **SD-tools-installer**.
+Thus the first step is that the Projet manager installs the **SD Backup tool** package using the **SD-tools-installer**.

 Log in to your SD Desktop and open **Data Gateway**.
 If the software installation help tools are enabled for your project, then you should have folder: